Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness

 \section{Abstract}

-This work studies the learnability of unknown quantum circuits in the near term.
-We prove the natural robustness of quantum statistical queries for learning quantum processes and provide an efficient way to benchmark various classes of noise from statistics, which gives us a powerful framework for developing noise-tolerant algorithms.
-We adapt a learning algorithm for constant-depth quantum circuits to the quantum statistical query setting with a small overhead in the query complexity.
-We prove average-case lower bounds for learning random quantum circuits of logarithmic and higher depths within diamond distance with statistical queries.
-Additionally, we show the hardness of the quantum threshold search problem from quantum statistical queries and discuss its implications for the learnability of shallow quantum circuits.
-Finally, we prove that pseudorandom unitaries (PRUs) cannot be constructed using circuits of constant depth by constructing an efficient distinguisher and proving a new variation of the quantum no-free lunch theorem.
+In this work, we study the learnability of quantum circuits in the near term.
+We demonstrate the natural robustness of quantum statistical queries for learning quantum processes, motivating their use as a theoretical tool for near-term learning problems.
+We adapt a learning algorithm for constant-depth quantum circuits to the quantum statistical query setting, and show that such circuits can be learned in our setting with only a linear overhead in the query complexity.
+We prove average-case quantum statistical query lower bounds for learning, within diamond distance, random quantum circuits with depth at least logarithmic and at most linear in the system size.
+Finally, we prove that pseudorandom unitaries (PRUs) cannot be constructed using circuits of constant depth by constructing an efficient distinguisher using existing learning algorithms.
+To show the correctness of our distinguisher, we prove a new variation of the quantum no free lunch theorem.